 Trusted Since 2009

 Pond Dredging & Sediment Removal

-Mechanical and hydraulic dredging solutions to remove built-up muck, restore depth, and bring aging ponds back to life.
+Mechanical and hydraulic dredging solutions across Utah and Idaho to remove built-up muck, restore depth, and bring aging ponds back to life.

+Trusted Since 2009